Biography: where I came from.

 In 1999 and 2000 I was a "Technical Supplemental" in the Knowledge

-Socialization group at IBM Research.
+Socialization group (led by John C. Thomas) at IBM Research.

 I had two main research interests: